wanforge/quotes/README.md

 - 🎵 Conditions fall apart.
 Persist with diligence.
 - 🏆 Chaos and Order are not enemies, only opposites.
 - 🔭 Commitment is an act, not a word.
+- 🪔 Correction does much, but encouragement does more.

 - 📢 Character cannot be developed in ease and quiet.
 Only through experience of trial and suffering can the soul be strengthened, vision cleared, ambition inspired, and success achieved.